CLEAN COAST INDEX (CCI)

 Year

-The score related to the quality of the information derives from the fact that the indicator is simple to apply and interpret, the data are robust and comparable since the sampling methodology is standardized.
-Furthermore, the spatial coverage is such as to guarantee information at the national scale and the temporal coverage allows for trend evaluation.
+The score relating to the quality of information derives from the fact that the indicator is simple to apply and interpret; the data is robust and comparable, as the sampling methodology is standardized.
+Furthermore, the spatial coverage is such as to guarantee information on a national scale, while the temporal coverage allows the trend to be assessed.

 Good